carbon-language/carbon-lang/flang/documentation/IORuntimeInternals.md

 =================================================
-1. When the compiled Fortran program begins execution at the `main()` entry point exported from its main program, it calls `ProgramStart()` with its arguments and environment.  `ProgramStart()` calls `ExternalFileUnit::InitializePredefinedUnits()` to create and initialize Fortran units 5 and 6 and connect them with the standard input and output file descriptors (respectively).
+1. When the compiled Fortran program begins execution at the `main()` entry point exported from its main program, it calls `ProgramStart()` with its arguments and environment.
 1. The generated code calls `BeginExternalListOutput()` to start the sequence of calls that implement the `PRINT` statement.
+Since the Fortran runtime I/O library has not yet been used in this process, its data structures are initialized on this first call, and Fortran I/O units 5 and 6 are connected with the stadard input and output file descriptors (respectively).
 The default unit code is converted to 6 and passed to `ExternalFileUnit::LookUpOrCrash()`, which returns a reference to unit 6's instance.